-When I find good quality salmon, I scoop it up to make a delicious meal.
-Sheet Pan Blueberry-Balsamic Glazed Salmon is a great way to serve salmon with a wonderfully rich glaze and roasted vegetables.
+Sheet Pan Blueberry-Balsamic Glazed Salmon is a great way to serve salmon.
+The rich glaze brings great flavor (and color) to the dish, and who doesn’t love roasted vegetables?
 Simple and easy to make!

 My sister fueled my interest in the sheet pan meal craze that seems to be in everyone’s oven.
 And why not?
 It’s an easy, healthy way to fix a flavorful meal.
 I loved how Oktoberfest Sheet Pan Brats with Roasted Vegetables turned out – it was the first one I made.